Premade Camping Meal Ideas That Will Make Your Outdoor Adventure Deliciously Simple

 9) Breakfast Burritos-Campfire Style

 Nothing beats waking up in the fresh morning air with the promise of a hot breakfast burrito.
-We love how these make-ahead breakfast burritos save us time during busy camping mornings while still delivering a satisfying meal.
+These make-ahead breakfast burritos save us time during busy camping mornings while still delivering a satisfying meal.

-The beauty of these burritos is in the prep work.
-We assemble them at home with our favorite ingredients, wrap them in foil, and store them in our cooler until breakfast time.
-This way, we can enjoy those precious morning moments around camp instead of cooking.
+We assemble them at home with our favorite ingredients, wrap them in foil, and stash them in the cooler until breakfast time.
+This way, we get to enjoy those slow, peaceful mornings around camp instead of standing over a stove.

-For fillings, we recommend a hearty mix of scrambled eggs, cheese, and breakfast meats.
-Spicy ground sausage pairs wonderfully with eggs and adds a warming kick on chilly mornings.
-Don’t forget potatoes!
-Some campers swear by tater tots while others prefer diced breakfast potatoes.
+For fillings, we go for a hearty mix of scrambled eggs, cheese, and breakfast meats.
+Spicy ground sausage adds a nice kick on chilly mornings.

-Adding refried black beans gives your burritos extra protein and staying power for those big hiking days.
-We like to include a variety of proteins to fuel our outdoor adventures.
+Adding refried black beans gives your burritos extra protein and keeps you fueled for big hiking days.
+We like to mix it up with different proteins.

-When it’s time to eat, simply place the foil-wrapped burritos on the campfire grate or hot coals.
-They’ll heat through in about 10-15 minutes, giving you a delicious start to your day in nature.
+When it’s time to eat, just toss the foil-wrapped burritos on the campfire grate or hot coals.
+They’ll heat through in about 10-15 minutes, and you’ll have a delicious start to your day in nature.

 Breakfast Burritos-Campfire Style Recipe